Pursue MD/MS in Germany

 Whether FMGE 2026 is harder than previous years will be clear only after post-exam analysis.
 Recent trends suggest consistency rather than a sudden increase in difficulty.
 The exam pattern has stabilised, but the level remains demanding.

-The FMGE 2026 difficulty compared to 2025 is expected to be similar in structure and depth.
-Any difference will likely be subject-specific rather than overall.
-A detailed comparison will be possible after the January 2026 paper review.
+The FMGE 2026 difficulty compared to 2025 appears similar in structure and depth.
+Any noticeable variation is likely subject-specific rather than a shift in overall difficulty level.

 Overall: Moderate to high